lecroy/portfolio2018/mural.md

     </figcaption>
   </figure>
   <p class="page-body-copy">
     In Spring 2021, Mural was growing quickly.
-The pandemic had accellerated remote work and all of a sudden everyone needed a digital whiteboard to keep collaboration flowing on their newly distributed teams.
+The pandemic had accelerated remote work and all of a sudden everyone needed a digital whiteboard to keep collaboration flowing on their newly distributed teams.
 The moment called for something big.
 Internally, we began working toward what we called "lightning strike" moments - big upcoming releases to wow our users and announce ourselves as first-class tool in the newly coined category of Collaborative Intelligence.

     In my corner of the product - Growth and Acquisition - this meant managing the bridge between marketing and the users' first product experience.
-Specifically, we needed to iterate on the existing signup flow to align with a company-wide brand & product refresh, with a focus on delightful moments.
+Specifically, we needed to iterate on the existing signup flow to align it with a company-wide brand & product refresh, with a focus on delightful moments.
   </p>
   <h4 class="page-body-interior-subhead">
     The problem